 translate reproduces the biological process of RNA translation that occurs in the cell.
 The input of the function can be either RNA or coding DNA.
-By default The Standard Genetic Code (see codons is a utility for extracting the codons involved in this translation without translating them.

-?GENETIC_CODE) is used to translate codons into amino acids but the user can supply a different genetic code via the genetic.code argument.
+By default The Standard Genetic Code (see ?GENETIC_CODE) is used to translate codons into amino acids but the user can supply a different genetic code via the genetic.code argument.